Skip Ribbon Commands

 MCS Classicare Call Center

-99.06% of the surveyed members reported satisfaction after receiving services from the MCS Classicare Customer Service Call Center.
+98.51% of the surveyed members reported being satisfied after receiving services from the MCS Classicare Customer Service Call Center.

 Service Centers

-99.82% of members who visited one of the 12 Service Centers throughout the island reported satisfaction with the service received
+98.18% of members who visited one of the 12 service centers throughout the island reported being satisfied with the service they received.

 Care Management

-98.2% of the surveyed MCS Classicare members reported satisfaction after receiving services through the Care Management Program.
+98.7% of the surveyed MCS Classicare members reported being satisfied after receiving services through the Care Management Program.

-99.0% of the members who were surveyed after receiving assistance through the 30-day Transition of Care Program reported being satisfied with the services received.
+99% of the members who were surveyed after receiving assistance through the 30-day Transition of Care Program, reported being satisfied with the services received.

 Providers